 The Nintendo Switch is the most versatile gaming system out there due to its ability to swap between handheld, tabletop and docked modes.
-However, this also means its controller market is the most varied.
-Some require a specific design to slip it onto the console, while others resemble traditional controllers for at home use.
+However, this also means its controllers are the most varied.
+Some require a specific design to slip it onto the console, while others resemble traditional controllers for at-home use.
 You can even use GameCube controllers on the Nintendo Switch, whereas you might want something smaller if you're bringing it on the go.

 Regardless, there’s something out there for everyone.
-Without further ado, here are the best Nintendo Switch controllers in 2021.
+Without further ado, here are the best Nintendo Switch controllers.

 What is the best Nintendo Switch controller?

 Due to the Nintendo Switch’s varied functionality, finding the perfect controller is a matter of what you need.
 You may want multiple gamepads from this list, especially if you frequently jump between handheld, tabletop and docked modes.

 The Nintendo Switch Pro Controller is the perfect pick for docked gaming.
 It’s closest to an Xbox or PlayStation controller, providing the most comfortable grip and sturdy build.
 But if you’re okay with the basics, Nintendo Joy-Cons are a safe bet.
 Their high versatility makes them a jack of all trades, as they can clip onto the Switch for handheld play, connect to a Grip for docked play, and slip into a strap for tabletop play.